-“Don’t feel you have to wear them from breakfast to dinner,” she says.
-“Sometimes you need to adjust to them if you find them uncomfortable, like when you break in a new pair of shoes.”
+“Don’t feel you have to wear them from breakfast to dinner,” reassures Dr. Botek.
+“Sometimes, you need to adjust to them if you find them uncomfortable, like when you break in a new pair of shoes.”

-She elaborates, “Between just sitting for long periods of time or just standing for long periods of time can cause swelling in the legs.
+“Compression socks are just one part of your regimen.
+Make sure you’re drinking plenty of water, consuming a low-salt diet and moving your legs,” states Dr. Botek.
+“Just sitting for long periods of time or just standing for long periods of time can cause swelling in your legs.
 Try to find that happy balance between the two, keeping your muscles working and not just succumbing to gravity.”